CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 An external tileset may exist outside the file structure of its parent tileset, with the root of the external tileset being present in the `tile.json` at the implicit location of the tile with subdivision state `10`.

-##### Complete Levels
+##### Complete Depth

 For tilesets that have uniform subdivision for each tile up to a certain level, it is redundant to store the tile subdivision state information.
-The `completeLevels` property is used to indicate how many levels within the tileset are complete; complete levels are levels in which all tiles subdivide implicitly and internally (using the bitcode `11`).
+The `completeDepth` property is used to indicate how many levels within the tileset are complete; levels are considered complete if all tiles subdivide implicitly and internally (using the bitcode `11`).

-##### Maximum Level
+##### Maximum Depth

-The maximum level property describes the highest level of subdivision in the tileset.
+The maximum depth property describes the highest level of subdivision in the tileset.

 #### Content